All Episodes

 The real influence operation in this country is by the mainstream media.

-They're the ones who are spreading disinformation about the war in Ukraine and so many other issues on a scale that dwarfs what any of these like handful of podcasters that most people have never heard of uh can ever hope to accomplish.
+They're the ones who are spreading disinformation about the war in Ukraine and so many other issues on a scale that dwarfs what any of these handful of podcasters that most people have never heard of can ever hope to accomplish.

-We have the Kamala Files, the Walls files, both of them in their own words, with the most radical positions ever taken by anybody to run for this high office in the history of this country.
+We have the Kamala files, the Walls files, both of them in their own words, with the most radical positions ever taken by anybody to run for this high office in the history of this country.

 Nobody in the media ever talks about them.